Wellsprings School Offer for Special Educational Needs and Disabilities

 The class teacher is responsible for overseeing your child’s education and there will be opportunities each term to discuss progress.
 In addition teachers are available after school most days for brief discussions, or an appointment can be made if a longer time is required.

-If your child is having additional support, or you wish to discuss your concerns, you can make an appointment to see Mrs Price-Bates, the Special Educational Needs Coordinator (SENCo).
+If your child is having additional support, or you wish to discuss your concerns, you can make an appointment to see Mrs Holcombe, the Inclusion Lead.

-If you feel matters are not resolved then you can make an appointment to speak to the appropriate KS Coordinator – Mrs Marshall for KS1 and Mr de Wilton for KS2.
+If you feel matters are not resolved then you can make an appointment to speak to the appropriate KS Coordinator – Mrs Marshall for KS1 and Mr Jones for KS2.

-There is a Governor (Shirley Chapman) whose responsibility is for SEN, and she can be contacted through the school office.
+There is a Governor (Trisha Budd) whose responsibility is for SEN, and she can be contacted through the school office.

 2. How will the school let me know if they have any concerns about my child's learning?

 If there are concerns about how your child is progressing the class teacher will discuss these with you.
-If the class teacher has continued concerns they will discuss these with the SENCo, who may make further suggestions for support or carry out some more detailed assessments.
-The SENCo will then invite you to come in and discuss the results of the assessments and a plan of action will be put in place.
+If the class teacher has continued concerns they will discuss these with the Inclusion Lead, who may make further suggestions for support or carry out some more detailed assessments.
+The Inclusion Lead will then invite you to come in and discuss the results of the assessments and a plan of action will be put in place.

 3. What are the different types of support available for children with SEN in Wellsprings School?